Sheila A. Weinberg, Founder & CEO

 Ms. Weinberg is a member of the Association of Government Accountants' Financial Management Standards Board, the University of Denver's School of Accountancy Advisory Board, and is a member of the Union League Club of Chicago's Public Affairs Committee.
 She has served as an independent legislative adviser to members of Congress on federal budgeting and accounting issues.
 She was also a member of the Comeback America Initiative Advisory Council ,the Academy of Government Accountability Advisory Council and two FASAB Task Forces.
 Her commentary on the federal budget, Social Security, Medicare and other national issues has appeared repeatedly in numerous publications, including USA Today, Chicago Tribune and Chicago Sun-Times.
 She has been a guest on local and national television and radio shows, and is often engaged to speak on federal and state budget and accounting issues.

 Joan Colmar, President

 Joan Colmar is the President of Truth in Accounting.
 She has been involved with Truth in Accounting since its inception.
 As President she leads operations, outreach development and strategic planning for Truth in Accounting and State Data Lab.
 She has previously headed two wholesale businesses and worked as a strategic planner/executive coach for small start-up companies over three decades.

 Colmar graduated from Northwestern University and attended Northwestern Law School.
-She currently serves on the Alumnae Board of Northwestern University, Annual Fund Board at Ravinia Festival, The Women's Board of the Field Museum, and the Board of Directors of the Joffrey Ballet.
-She is a member of the Presidential Circle of the Chicago Council of Global Affairs.
+She currently serves on the Alumnae Board of Northwestern University, Annual Fund Board at Ravinia Festival, The Women's Board of the Field Museum, the Women's Board of the Joffrey Ballet, and the Board of Directors of the Auditorium Theatre of Roosevelt University.

 Bill Bergman, Director of Research